simlal/nasa-power-cities/README.md

 # NASA POWER climatology API data consumption for cities

-A simple Python3+ module to fetch climate data for cities using the NASA POWER API climatology endpoint
+A simple Python3+ module to fetch climate data for cities using the NASA POWER API climatology endpoint.
+Be careful for rate limits on querries

 ## Installation
 The module could be further customized but here's my simple implementation.